aglitchman/ci-test/README.md

 * The Defold engine pegs one CPU core at 100% without good reason.
 * An empty project does not deliver a stable 60 FPS on a 60 Hz monitor.
 * Your GPU does not support OpenGL 3.3 but does support Direct3D 9 like good old Intel GMA 950.
+* Your game crashes due to use RivaTuner Statistics Server (usually comes with MSI Afterburner).
 * You are planning to release a game on Steam/itch.io/GOG, etc., and want fewer issues running on older devices or devices with problematic graphics drivers.

 ## How to use it